MicrosoftDocs/customer-insights/ci-docs/audience-insights/azure-machine-learning-experiments.md

 ### Featurization

 Based on the definition of churn, we first identify the raw features that will influence the label.
 Then, we process these raw features into numerical features that can be used with machine learning models.
-Data integration happens in Customer Insights so we can join these tables by using the *Customer ID* created by Customer Insights.
+Data integration happens in Customer Insights so we can join these tables by using the *Customer ID*.

    ![Join imported data](media/join-imported-data.png)